Comparing rates won't affect your credit score

 If your unit is beyond repair, or you want to install a new air conditioning unit, you can expect to pay $5,000 and up for central air conditioning.
 If you find yourself in that situation, you’ll likely need to consider your financing options.

+But that’s not always possible, especially if you live in a year-round warm climate or you have young children living at home.
 For urgent repairs, you can choose between a personal home improvement loan and a home improvement credit card to finance your air conditioning repair or replacement.

-Most lenders require a credit score of 640 or more to qualify–although you may be able to qualify if your credit is above 580.
+Most lenders require a credit score of 640 or more to qualify–although you may be able to qualify if your credit is above 500.
 If your credit isn’t quite up to par, you may have to pay significantly higher interest rates than those with better credit, and you may have fewer lending options.